-E-Mail: licensing@e-lindsey.gov.uk
+Enquiries should be made by emailing: licensing@e-lindsey.gov.uk

 Public Information

 Licence holders are advised that some of their personal details will form part of the Public Register of Licence Holders.
 For further information contact the Licensing Team.